Decoding the Appraisal Process

 Valuation Using the Income Approach

 A third method of valuing a property is sometimes employed when a neighborhood has a measurable number of renter occupied properties.
 In this situation, the amount of income the real estate yields is taken into consideration along with income produced by comparable properties to derive the current value.

 Coming Up With The Final Value

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-Note: While this amount is probably the best indication of what a property is worth, it probably will not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Premier Appraisal of SoCal will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Premier Appraisal of SoCal will guarantee you get the most accurate property value, so you can make profitable real estate decisions.